A Conversation with Steve Dunn Hanson Author, The Course of Fate

 My first published work was an article for the Ensign, the official magazine of the Church of Jesus Christ of Latter-day Saints, back around 1981.
 Since that time, I have had several articles published along with five books, both self-help and fiction, not counting this series.
 My first book was a novel published in 1987 patterned after the mission I served as a young man in Australia in the early 60’s.
 I’m still hearing from people who read that book when they were young missionaries 30 years ago.
 I have also written poetry, lyrics for hymns, and kept a blog for several years.
 But no, I had not written anything either on the scale of or remotely like The Course of Fate before.

-Well, I guess 80 is an advanced age to be publishing books.
-Hopefully, I have another 15 to 20 years left in me.
-I have several other books I want to write.
 The Course of Fate trilogy has been more than 10 years in the making.
 The idea that absorbed me back then was that the extraordinary Book of Mormon was a type and shadow of our day—and the future.
 I started thinking about events and characters that would reflect that reality and would be not just believable, but real.
 Maybe even prescient.
 I wanted the books to encourage introspection and positive change in the reader, but at the same time be a gripping and entertaining read.

 Your title of the series, The Course of Fate, is intriguing.
 Are you implying that what happens in the future is written in stone?